Kings: With the exception of the

 also atypical in that the rider faces away from the viewer.
 The

-crude deck has an identical knights of batons, while the three
+crude pack has an identical knights of batons, while the three

 other knights are identical to those in the